Daemonite/material/docs/4.6/material/data-tables.md

 ## Data Table Standard

-Wrap your table within a div and add `data-table` class to this div.
+Wrap your table within a div and add `.data-table` class to this div.
 It will add rounded borders and hover effect for each line.

 *Responsive* data-table example with `<caption>`, *accessibility* and *Schema.org* microdata.